rapidsai/cugraph-docs/docs/cugraph-docs/source/graph_support/algorithms/triangle_counting.md

 ## When to use Subgraph Extraction

-## When not to use Subgraph Extraction
+## When not to use Triangle Counting
+* Sparse graphs which don't contain many triangles since it might eliminate edges
+* When searching for overlapping communities
+* When you are looking for paths in the graph rather than communities

 ## How computationally expensive is it?